jafaryor/knowledge-base/Soft Skills/SDLC/big-bang.md

 * Easy to manage
 * Very few resources required
 * Gives flexibility to developers
-* It is a good learning aid for new comers or students.

 #### Disadvantages
 * Very High risk and uncertainty.